France facing up to minimal economic growth this year

 "The European Commission will announce its growth estimates for France and each European country on Friday.
 The government will then announce the decision it will take."

-(Additional reporting by Mark John; Editing by Catherine Bremer, Jeremy Gaunt and Cynthia Osterman)
+(Additional reporting by Mark John; Editing by Catherine Bremer.
+Editing by Jeremy Gaunt.)